-This document, approved by the Board of Headlam Group plc (‘Headlam’ or ‘the Company’) on 19th October 2018, sets out Headlam’s policy and approach to conducting its tax affairs and dealing with tax risk, and is made available to all its stakeholders.
+This document, approved by the Board of Headlam Group plc (‘Headlam’ or ‘the Company’) on 23rd October 2019, sets out Headlam’s policy and approach to conducting its tax affairs and dealing with tax risk in relation to the year ended 31 December 2019, and is made available to all its stakeholders.
 Publication complies with the requirements of the Finance Act 2016 Schedule 19, paragraph 16(2).
 The policy applies to Headlam Group plc and all UK entities within its group.
-The document will be reviewed periodically by Headlam and any amendments will be approved by its Board of Directors
+The document will be reviewed periodically by Headlam and any amendments will be approved by its Board of Directors.

 Headlam is Europe’s largest distributor of floorcoverings.
 The Company provides the distribution link between suppliers and customers of floorcoverings, providing suppliers with the greatest coverage and customer penetration for their products across the UK and Continental Europe, and customers with the broadest range of products supported by next day delivery.
 Headlam’s business activities are subject to various taxes, including corporate income taxes, employment taxes and property taxes, and the Company also collects and pays employee taxes and indirect taxes such as VAT.
 These taxes contribute to the societies in the countries in which Headlam operates, namely the UK, France, Switzerland and the Netherlands.

 Headlam’s aim is to maintain its low risk rating in the UK as determined by HMRC’s Business Risk Review process.

 The Board is responsible for the Company’s tax strategy and tax risks.
 Day to day responsibility is delegated to the Chief Financial Officer (‘CFO’), an Executive Director of the Board, who works with the central finance team to manage tax risk through the operational accounting functions.